nikhlu07/H.E.L.I.X/backend/app/fraud_engine/README.md

-# CorruptGuard Fraud Detection Engine
+# H.E.L.I.X.
+Fraud Detection Engine

 **AI-powered fraud detection for government procurement**

-CorruptGuard is a standalone Python service designed to detect and prevent corruption in government procurement processes.
+H.E.L.I.X.
+Fraud Detection Engine is a standalone Python service designed to detect and prevent corruption in government procurement processes.
 It uses a sophisticated combination of a rule-based engine and a Large Language Model (LLM) to analyze procurement claims and identify suspicious activities in real-time.

 ## Features